Apprentice Iqbal Khan handed ten-day ban for excessive use of the whip on ride that attracted social media furore

-Apprentice Iqbal Khan was suspended for ten days by the stewards at Killarney on Wednesday evening for using his whip with excessive frequency and without giving his mount time to respond on what was his first ride.
+Claiming rider Iqbal Khan was suspended for ten days by the stewards at Killarney on Wednesday evening for using his whip with excessive frequency and without giving his mount time to respond on what was his first ride in Ireland.

+The 7lb claiming jockey has previous experience riding in Pakistan, where he partnered 17 winners, before moving to Ireland.
+However, the ride drew considerable attention and commentary on social media on Wednesday evening.

-In the final furlong, the jockey, who had been pushing the filly along with his arms, appeared to stop urging the horse forward and instead resorted to solely using his whip.
-In total, Khan struck Lucky Queen 13 times including double strikes on two occasions.
+In the final furlong, Khan, who had been pushing the filly along with his arms, appeared to stop urging her forward and instead resorted to solely using his whip.
+In total, he struck Lucky Queen 13 times, including double strikes on two occasions.

 The Racing Post analysis on the race said: “Lucky Queen did very well and looks capable of winning again.
 She ran on to good effect under a somewhat whip-happy ride from a pilot who did his best, to put it kindly.
 It is a performance that can be upgraded.”